arcctgx/ARver/README.md

 them from normal Enhanced CDs based on the table of contents alone.
 If your disc bears "Copy Controlled CD" logo, verification problems are expected.

+#### Hidden Track One Audio ("pregap track")

+In some discs audio content is hidden in the pregap of track one.
+Many CD rippers (e.g. `EAC` or `cdparanoia`) can detect and rip it.
+Unfortunately, AccurateRip database does not store checksums of such tracks, so they can't be verified.

+`ARver` will detect the presence of track one pregap, and will display it in CD TOC summary.
+If your ripper did extract the pregap track, do not pass its file name as argument to `arver`.
+It will change the track sequence and cause verification errors in other tracks.

 ## Acknowledgements

 AccurateRip database is (c) Illustrate.
 Used with permission.